Overview & Vibe

 Best Eating & Drinking

-- Nishta: Vegetarian restaurant in the old town, creative and excellent.
+- Nishta — Creative vegetarian restaurant in the old town.
 One of the best in Croatia regardless of dietary preference.
+Always busy — arrive early or reserve.

 Local Specialties